comolo/contao-supertheme/README.md

 ## Installation
 There are two ways to install this Contao plugin:
+*  **Contao Composer Module**: You can install this package by searching for "comolo/contao-supertheme".
+Don´t forget to update the database and to rebuilt the internal cache!
 *  **Contao extension catalog**: You can find this extension by the name "supertheme".
 *  **From Github**: Download this github repository and merge the "system" folder into your Contao-installation.
 Don´t forget to update the database and to rebuilt the internal cache!